core-wg/href/draft-ietf-core-href.md

 (This does not contradict the requirement that, when CRIs are transferred, recipients must operate on as-good-as untrusted input and fail gracefully in the face of malicious inputs.)

+Note that the processing of CRIs does not imply that all the constraints continuously need to be checked and enforced.
+Specifically, the text normalization constraints (NFC) can be expanded
+as:
+The recipient of a CRI MAY reasonably expect the text labels to be in NFC form, but as with any input MUST NOT fail (beyond possibly not being able to process the specific CRI) if they are not.
+So the onus of fulfilling the expectation is on the original creator of the CRI, not on each processor (including consumer).
+This consideration extends to the sources the CRI creator uses in building the labels, which the CRI creator MAY in turn expect to be in NFC form if that expectation is reasonable.
+See {{Appendix C of MNU}} for some background.

 CRIs have been designed with the objective that, after the above normalization, conversion of two distinct CRIs to URIs do